 - Evaluation of systemic complaints to identify distant metastasis.

 Although most recurrences occur within 5 years of diagnosis, relapse can be seen at longer intervals.
 The incidence of second primary malignancies is less than after treatment of tumors at other head and neck sites.

-Tumors of many histologies can occur in the nasopharynx, but this discussion, like the American Joint Committee on Cancer nasopharynx staging, refers exclusively to squamous cell types of tumors.
+Tumors of many histologies can occur in the nasopharynx, but this discussion, like the American Joint Committee on Cancer nasopharynx staging, refers exclusively to WHO grade I-, II-, and III-type nasopharyngeal carcinoma.

 - Chien YC, Chen JY, Liu MY, et al.: Serologic markers of Epstein-Barr virus infection and nasopharyngeal carcinoma in Taiwanese men.
 N Engl J Med 345 (26): 1877-82, 2001.